NLeSC/python-template/README.md

 There are multiple scenarios to use this template:

-1. Creating a new package based on the template
+1. Generating a new package using template
 2. Applying the template to some pre-existing code
 3. Updating a package made with the template